lightning-js/blits/docs/components/utility_methods.md

 **When to use `$input`:**
 Use this when you need another component (like a parent) to handle the key but want to keep focus on the current component.

-The `$input()`-method accepts two parameters:
-- `event` (KeyboardEvent) - The keyboard event to handle.
+The `$input()`-method accepts one parameter: the `event` (KeyboardEvent), which is the keyboard event to handle.
 The key name is automatically extracted from the event using the configured keymap.
-- `component` (optional) - The component to handle input on.
-Defaults to the component it's called on.
-This allows you to handle input on any component, such as a parent or a component selected via `$select()`.

 The method returns `true` if the component or any parent component handled the event, or `false` if no handler was found.